-Most companies don't strictly implement one continuous improvement strategy, but rather adapt existing methodologies to meet their specific needs.
-Using something like lean continuous improvement as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.
+Most companies don't strictly implement just one strategy either, but rather adapt existing methodologies to meet their specific needs.
+Using something like Lean as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.

 - Continuous improvement is a company culture that encourages all employees to look for ways to enhance the business’s operations.
 This includes suggesting ideas to improve efficiencies, evaluating current processes, and finding opportunities to cut unproductive work.
 Source: https://www.productplan.com/glossary/continuous-improvement/